derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 - Yes, Safari 14 breaks DRM patch on both Catalina and Big Sur on `iMac19,1` SMBIOS w/ `shikigva=80`.
 - I'm not sure if `iMacPro1,1` SMBIOS w/ `shikigva=128` will do any better.

+### "Apple Music can't play or keeps skipping songs."

+- This is also a DRM issue.
+- Try disabling loseless option in Apple Music preference.
+- If this doesn't help, try run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes` in terminal to forces AMD DRM decoder for streaming services.
+- If this still doesn't help, try some other combinations described in Acidanthera's [WhateverGreen Chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md#drm-compatibility-on-macos-11).

 ## Changelog